From Chaos to Control – ADHD and Managing Money

 Helpful Hints for Managing Money With ADHD

-• Automate bills and essential payments – direct debits for bills and important payments mean fewer decisions and less risk of forgetting.
+• Automate bills and essential payments – direct debits reduce decisions and the risk of forgetting.

-• Separate accounts – have one account for bills, one for spending and one for savings.
-This reduces the temptation to spend and keeps essentials safe.
+• Separate accounts – one for bills, one for spending and one for savings.

-• Set micro-goals – instead of aiming to save £5,000, focus on smaller targets like saving £50 each week.
-Small wins keep motivation high.
+• Set micro-goals – small targets like saving £50 each week keep motivation high.

 For more information about ADHD diagnosis and support from Nurovia go to: https://nurovia.com/adult-adhd-assessments/